For incoming freshmen

 Thanks to the generosity of our donors, Providence makes the following scholarships available for students entering freshman year (9th grade).

-The Guerin Scholarship, equal to the value of one-half year tuition, is presented to the students who place first, second and third on the Placement Test.
+The Guerin Scholarship is equal to the value of one-half year tuition and is awarded to the students with the top three scores on the Placement Test.
 It is renewable annually for four years.
 This scholarship is named in honor of the foundress of the Sisters of Providence, Saint Theodora Guerin.

 Note: Only students entering ninth grade in the fall semester are eligible.
 Guerin winners must have taken the Placement Test at Providence.
 Students receiving this scholarship are not eligible for the $1,000 Ritter Scholarship.
 Recipients must stay within attendance and behavioral guidelines and maintain an average GPA of 2.75 or better.

-The Ritter Scholarship is a $1,000 tuition scholarship awarded to thirty (30) eighth grade students annually.
+The Ritter Scholarship is a $1,000 competitive essay-based merit scholarship awarded to eighth grade students annually.
 The student must take the Placement Test at Providence.
 The scholarship is named in honor of New Albany native Cardinal Joseph Ritter, who was instrumental in opening Catholic schools to children of all races.

 Students who wish to apply must complete an application and write an essay.
 Applications are available through your school and essays must be submitted to your school principal by the first week in January.
 Essays are reviewed by the Providence Marketing Committee in a blind screening and winners are announced in March.